-Rare, Threatened, and Endangered Species and Natural Communities 5.4.6
+5.4.6 Rare, Threatened, and Endangered Species and Natural Communities

-Columbia County contains many rare, threatened, and endangered species of plants and animals as well as a number of rare natural communities including some that are located within the Town of Columbus.
+Columbia County contains many rare, threatened, and endangered species of plants and animals as well as a number of rare natural communities including some that are located within the Town of Fountain Prairie.
 Both the U.S. Fish and Wildlife Service and the Wisconsin DNR maintain lists of threatened and endangered species.
 The U.S. Fish and Wildlife Service classifies a species as "endangered" when there is a danger of extinction within the foreseeable future throughout all or a significant portion of its range.
 A species is "threatened" when they are likely to become endangered in the foreseeable future.
 The Wisconsin DNR's Bureau of Endangered Resources lists species as "endangered" when the continued existence of that species as a viable component of the State's wild animals or plants is determined to be in jeopardy based on scientific evidence.
 A species is considered "threatened" when it appears likely, based on scientific information, that the species may become endangered in the foreseeable future.
 The DNR also lists species of special concern that are suspected to have some problem of abundance or distribution.

-The U.S. Fish and Wildlife Service does not list any endangered or threatened species that are permanent inhabitants of Columbia County or the Town of Columbus.
+The U.S. Fish and Wildlife Service do not list any endangered or threatened species that are permanent inhabitants of Columbia County or the Town of Fountain Prairie.
 However, several threatened and endangered species, including the Bald Eagle and Whooping Crane, may use portions of the County or the Town during part of the year.

 The Wisconsin DNR maintains a database on rare, threatened, and endangered species and natural communities throughout the State called the Wisconsin Natural Heritage Inventory.
 Included in the inventory are 155 rare, threatened, or endangered species and natural communities that are known to exist in Columbia County.
 This information is not available at the Town level.
 Table 5-1 lists the rare, threatened, and endangered species and natural communities from the inventory that are known to exist in the County.
 It should be noted that parts of the state including parts of Columbia County have not yet been inventoried and therefore the list is not a complete and comprehensive list.
-Map 5-6 in Appendix I illustrates the generalized locations to the section level of rare, threatened, or endangered species and natural communities that have been observed in the Town of Columbus.
-The map does not show the locations of specific species but rather illustrates the general locations where rare, threatened, and endangered aquatic and terrestrial species or natural communities have been observed in the Town.

-The intent of including information in this plan on rare, threatened, and endangered species and natural communities in Columbia County and the Town of Columbus is to raise awareness that these resources are present.
+The intent of including information in this plan on rare, threatened, and endangered species and natural communities in Columbia County and the Town of Fountain Prairie is to raise awareness that these resources are present.
 Further study on the impacts a particular development may have on rare, threatened, or endangered species and natural communities may be needed in areas known to contain these resources.
 Consideration should be given to requiring review if developments are taking place in a habitat that might contain one of these species or natural communities.